alexpovel/betterletter/README.md

 Development tasks are all run through `poetry`, within the context of the virtual environment.

 Run `make` (without arguments) for more available commands related to development.

+### Notes

+- The delay between the `Ctrl + C` and `Ctrl + V` keystrokes in the above demo is the script actually doing its work.
+  First, the script reads in a dictionary from disk, taking constant time (*O(1)*).
+  Sadly, this takes comparatively long for short texts.
+  However, the script scales acceptably with longer inputs (regular *O(n)*).
+  Very long inputs are required for the actual processing to take longer than the initial dictionary I/O.
+  Hence, this script could run very fast if it were (re-)designed as a daemon, with the dictionary preloaded in memory.

 ## AutoHotKey